bchan-4/HIFI-MRF-Parallelization/README.md

 - `MboI.hg38.chr4_chr4.RF.Truncate_16000.tsv`

 `HindIII.hg19.chr9_chr9.RF.tsv` was used for strong scaling analysis.
 The `MboI...` files were used for weak scaling analysis The `MboI...` files have restriction fragment read count matrices for either 1000, 2000, 4000, 8000, or 16000 restriction fragments.
 The `HindIII` data is the supplied example from the original GitHub repository (see above).
 The `MboI...` files are processed from the BAM file found in the 4DNucleome project (https://data.4dnucleome.org/files-processed/4DNFIP9ADMXB/#details).
-See final writeup for details on input data pre-processing.

 Note that the files in this directory are already pre-processed from BAM files using the `BAMtoSparseMatrix.py` script in the `src` directory on the Duke Compute CLuster.
 With reference to the original HIFI package documentation, this project starts optimization from step 2 in the Quick Start section of the original `README.md`.